 “Why must the names of these units be so womanly?”
-I said with a chuckle.
+I said with a put-on chuckle.
 “Butterfly, Dragonfly, Mosquito, Beetle - these are creatures to be squashed beneath the heel of an enemy’s boot.
-At least the Green Order has ferocious sounding names: Bear, Lion, Tiger, Hawk.”
+At least the Blue Order has ferocious sounding names: Bear, Lion, Tiger, Hawk.”

 “You know that I have not learned a God damned thing!
 Respect what?
 You?
 This fucking Yellow Order, bane of my short and sad existence here on this Earth?
 The King?
 You can all go fuck yourselves, for all I care.
 It is clear to me now: the only reason for my induction today was that you did not want to leave your home tended to by the likes of me.
 You would prefer to have me in your little army of serial buggers, where you can keep an eye on me and make sure that I do nothing embarrassing to your precious honour.”

 “Yes, Andrew, as per usual, the world is filled with dishonourable buggers and you stand on the outside looking in at the Sodomic mess we find ourselves in, sole male member of humanity without cock in arse,” my brother looked acidly at me as he spoke.
 “You are a joke, little brother.”

 “Enough, both of you!” my father yelled, picking up the reins.
 “I am sick and tired of the shite that you have been peddling, Andrew, this doom and gloom and abject cowardice!
 You are a Cardiff!
 Yes, you will come to Tunuska and you will fight pirates.
 And yes, you may die with a corsair’s blade in your belly.
 But Christ-man damn it all to Hell, you will fucking try!”